-With a little bit more to pay each month, standard offers the best value for money.
+With a little bit more to pay each month, the standard offers the best value for money.
 Although it lacks a few things, it gives adequate compensation.
 The main selling factor of Bupa’s standard coverage is that it also protects against illnesses.
-However there are key features that make this a good value policy.
+However, there are key features that make this a good value policy.

 Standard protects against any illness or disease not covered by accidental injury.
-This includes infectious diseases, hereditary illness, skin condition and cancer.
-Some breeds of dogs or cats are predisposed to having hereditary illness.
+This includes infectious diseases, hereditary illness, skin condition, and cancer.
+Some breeds of dogs or cats are predisposed to having a hereditary illness.
 Your pet could be one such breed of animal.
 Get your dog or cat tested and find out.
 You should not wait for symptoms to develop.
 More importantly, you risk additional costs to your premium.

 Bupa Pet Insurance also starts offering more specific features at this level.
 You can get cancer treatment, ear/eye conditions, and gastrointestinal problems without additional fees.
 Although skin conditions are included in the package, it is separated by a $500 sub-limit.

-An optional feature that you can get with standard is Routine Care Benefit for up to $200 a year.
+An optional feature that you can get with the standard is Routine Care Benefit for up to $200 a year.
 By getting this option, you are covered for de-sexing, microchips, heartworm control/prevention, and flea/tick/worm control.
 Blood and urine tests, vaccinations and other health checks are also included with the optional feature.

 Understandably, the annual benefit goes up to $20,000.
 Should you choose not to add more to the package, you essentially have the same as the standard policy.
 The monthly payment cost of Ultimate is not that far off from Standard at first glance.
 However, the slight price increase becomes more noticeable from an annual perspective.